spassvogel/gilles-game/docs/thoughts.md

 - [x] Now has to work through popup.
 Remove '?' button and add 'Start' button underneath
 - [x] Had resource requirements

+### 2021-07-22 Tabstrip mobile mode
+- [ ] Needs to collapse into a type of dropdown select